Christian Sex Addiction Therapy, Sexual Addiction Counseling In Littleton, Colorado – Denver, Colorado

 Defining & Understanding Sex Addiction

 If you engage in frequent sex, you might wonder how you can determine if your sexual behavior is an addiction.
 Here is my working definition of an addiction: An addiction is any substance, behavior, or person that you use to mask your pain or anxiety.
 It is harmful to you and / or others and you have difficulty giving it up.
 There are certain characteristics which differentiate sex addicts from those who are sexually active.
-Sexual addiction is obsessive-compulsive sexual behavior which can take on any form(s).
+Sexual addiction is obsessive-compulsive which can take on any form(s).

 There are four levels of sex addiction with each depending on variables related to the sexual activities involved.
 Sex addiction is a mental health disorder and is similar in nature to other types of addiction such as alcohol and drug addiction.
 Like many mental health problems, sexual addiction can be healed and the addict can recover using similar methods to those used among drug addicts and alcoholics.
 The benefits associated with healing and recovery are enormous.
-You get to live a healthy life that you are unable to live with your current sex addiction.
+You get to live a healthy life that you are unable to live with your current sex addiction or sexual behavior.